Sparin/IconsRestorerConsole/README.md

 * %nameofprogram% --save *For save icons position on the desktop*
 * %nameofprogram% --restore *For restore icons position on the desktop*

 For example I renamed executable file from output to *ir.exe* and put it in %systemroot%/System32 folder.
-Everytimes after using RDP I'll call *ir -restore* from command line
+Everytimes after using RDP I'll call *ir -r* from command line

 Also you can make alias through DOSKEY